Breakthrough: Scientists Find Way To Produce Endless Quantities of Clean Energy From Plasma

 Fusion energy seeks to replicate the reaction that powers our Sun, where two very light atoms, such as hydrogen or helium, are fused together.
 The resulting fused atom ends up slightly lighter than the original two atoms, and the difference in mass is converted to energy according to Einstein’s formula E=mc².

 The difficulty comes in encouraging the two atoms to fuse, which requires them to be heated to millions of degrees Celsius.
-Containing such a superheated fuel is no easy feat, so it’s turned into a hot ionised gas – a plasma – which can be contained within a magnetic field so it doesn’t actually touch the inside of the reactor.
+Containing such a superheated fuel is no easy feat, so it’s turned into a hot ionised gas – a plasma – which can be contained within a so it doesn’t actually touch the inside of the reactor.

 What makes the W-7X particularly interesting is its stellarator design.
 It comprises a vacuum chamber embedded in a magnetic bottle created by a system of 70 superconducting magnet coils.
 These produce a powerful magnetic field for confining the hot plasma.